vedas-dixit/Calcifer/README.md

 The key thing I tried to get right: **the agent decides what to read, not me.** I just give it the map and the mission.
 It follows the code wherever it leads — entry points to core modules to edge cases — exactly like a real engineer would.

 I spent a lot of time on the prompts too.
 Each mode has a different persona and a different report structure.
 The skill match prompt basically tells Gemini to act as a mentor who knows both the codebase *and* the developer's background.
 That one surprised me with how well it works.

----

-## Built with Claude

-I built Calcifer in collaboration with Claude.
-Every meaningful design decision — the agent loop architecture, the file scoring system, the symbol extraction, the prompt engineering — happened through conversations where I described what I wanted and Claude helped me figure out how to build it.

-This wasn't "Claude wrote it and I reviewed it."
-It was more like pairing with someone who knew the APIs better than I did but needed me to drive.
-The ideas were mine, the shape of the thing came from a lot of back-and-forth, and the final code is something I actually understand and can maintain.

-If you want to build something non-trivial with an AI and still feel like *you* built it — that's what this felt like.

----

 ## Tech Stack